sbb-design-systems/sbb-angular/src/angular-business/dialog/dialog.md

 ### Sharing data with the Dialog component

-A dialog is opened by calling the `open` method and if you want to share data with your dialog, you can use the `data` option to pass information to the dialog component.
+A dialog is opened by calling the `openDialog` method and if you want to share data with your dialog, you can use the `data` option to pass information to the dialog component.

 ```ts